myvideopresentations/sample/README.md

 ## Action handlers

-All the manipulations of Redux data store are performed with messages, they are generates inside action functions:
+All Redux data store changes are performed with messages, they are generated inside action functions:

 ``` JavaScript
 export function clickEvenButton() {